-However, the grant does not have to be completely spent by schools in the financial year beginning 1 April 2016; some or all of it may be carried forward to future financial years.
+However, the grant does not have to be completely spent by schools in the financial year beginning 1 April 2017; some or all of it may be carried forward to future financial years.

-The Virtual School Head will expect applications to identify the impact of the funding on pupil outcomes and will expect to receive a brief summative evaluation of the impact of Pupil Premium Plus funding for every LAC during the Summer Term 2017.
+If you are making an exceptional application, you will be asked to include the impact of the funding on pupil outcomes and send a brief summative evaluation of the impact of Pupil Premium Plus funding during the Summer Term 2018 where the information is not recorded in the PEP.